 - If you have a Travel Plus Pack and want to change it to a Travel Pack, call us on 0345 734 5345.
 Please be aware that your Pack features and benefits might change – it’s important that you read the terms and conditions carefully

 Know what restrictions apply to where you live and check the FCDO website to see if there are restrictions in place for the area you’re travelling to – these could affect your cover.
 The FCDO advises against non-essential international travel to certain destinations.

 You won’t be covered if you cancel your holiday, or end it early due to restrictions that were already in place for UK travellers at the time you booked it.

 We’ll continue to update our FAQs in line with government advice.

-Please use our online claims form for any non-urgent claims, or call Travel Pack and Travel Pack Plus on 0800 404 6856, or Premier Travel Pack on 0800 158 2692.
+Please use our online claims form for any non-urgent claims.
+You can also call us on 0800 404 6856 for Travel Pack and Travel Pack Plus, or 0800 158 2692 for Premier Travel Pack.
 Lines are open 24/7.

 For all claims, our normal policy terms and conditions, exclusions and claims assessment apply.